 - Attend fall orientation/Welcome Week events coordinated in conjunction with Messina and Office of Student Engagement (such as the Common Text Discussion).

-- Discuss connections of courses and co-curricular activities to overarching theme.
+- Discuss connections of courses and co-curricular activities to the overarching Messina theme.

-- Integrate enrichment sessions into course syllabi (enrichment sessions should include at least one Baltimore excursion and one theme-related activity each semester).
+- Integrate enrichment sessions into course syllabi (enrichment sessions should include at least one Baltimore excursion and one theme-related event each semester).

 - Incorporate interdisciplinary perspectives into seminar courses and enrichment sessions.